polirritmico/simple-boolean-toggle.nvim/README.md

 }
 ```

-If you want to keep the default keymaps or behaviour just add your own map:
+To simply add a new map and keep the Nvim defaults:

 ```lua
 return {